With now 2017 gone, we decided to reflect on the 5 accomplishments and events that made it iWorQ’s best year yet!

 5. We Had Some Fun

 Along with a lot of hard work this year, iWorQ employees had some fun along the way.
 This year for our Christmas party, we decided to switch things up a bit.
 With the new Star Wars coming out, iWorQ rented a whole theatre auditorium for a showing party!
-We also had a summer barbecue at our headquarters, had a food truck make a special trip to us this year, a golfing competition between employees, and the opening of our new onsite employee gym!
+We also had a barbecue at our headquarters, a food truck make a special trip to us this year, a golfing competition between employees, and the opening of our new onsite employee gym!

 We had the best year and we are thankful for all of iWorQ users and staff who have made that possible!
 What was your favorite part of 2017?